 When FOUR PAWS began its work in Ukraine in 2012, the abuse of bears in dog fights was still legal.
-Although the cruel practice of bear-baiting was legally banned in 2015, thanks to campaigning by FOUR PAWS and local animal rights activists, several bears today still live on hunting stations and are exposed to the danger of being used as fighting bears to train hounds.
-In addition, around 80 bears are kept in other poor housing conditions and suffer in small cages beside restaurants, hotels, and substandard private zoos.
-Although the keeping of bears in restaurants, hotels and other facilities was banned in August 2021, a lot still needs to be done before all those bears can be rescued and provided with a species-appropriate life.
+Although the cruel practice of bear-baiting was legally banned in 2015 thanks to campaigning by FOUR PAWS and local animal rights activists, several bears today still live on hunting stations and are exposed to the danger of being used as fighting bears to train hounds.
+In addition, around 60 bears are kept in other poor housing conditions and suffer in small cages beside restaurants, hotels, and in substandard private zoos.

 In August 2021, the Ukrainian Law "On the protection of animals from cruelty” was legally amended by the extension of Article 25.
 It bans the keeping and usage of bears, lions, tigers, and some other wild animal species in restaurants, hotels, resorts, night clubs, private houses, apartments, and yards for certain entertainment / leisure purposes.
 The respective changes have been introduced by the newly adopted Law 2351 and become effective in November 2021.